jaxx0rr/xbox_nxt/README.md

 # xbox_nxt
-Controll NXT Motors using XBOX 360/One Controller
+Python script to control NXT Motors using XBOX 360/One Controller

 installation instructions: